MarkWme/framework/README.md

 This repo contains a set of [Terraform](https://www.terraform.io/) scripts and modules that I use to quickly spin-up resources in my Azure subscription.

-In my day job, I often need to deploy Azure resources so that I can work on building out proof of concept and demo environments.
+I often need to deploy Azure resources so that I can work on building out proof of concept and demo environments.
 I created this repo to provide the following

 - A base set of resources that are frequently used across a number of Azure services.
 - Modules that allow me to quickly deploy instances of Azure resources and any necessary dependencies for those resources, such as service principals.